-- You can get emergency contraception at an emergency room or family planning clinic.
-If you need help finding emergency contraception, visit http://ec.princeton.edu.
+- You can get emergency contraception in a hospital emergency room, a family planning clinic, and many drugstores.
+If you need help finding emergency contraception, an EC website can help.

 - There’s a chance you can still get pregnant if you use emergency contraception.
-If more than 7 days pass after you expect to get your period, contact your doctor or nurse.
+If more than seven days pass after you expect to get your period, you should take a pregnancy test.

 - Don’t use emergency contraception if you are already pregnant.

 - Emergency contraception does not protect against sexually transmitted diseases (STDs, also called sexually transmitted infections or STIs).

 - One type is the Plan B One-Step pill.

 - You should take Plan B One-Step as soon as possible within three days after unprotected sex.